jqnatividad/qsv/README.md

 ### Luau/LuaJIT

+Luau is a fast, small, safe, gradually typed embeddable scripting language derived from [Lua](https://www.lua.org/about.html) at the [heart of Roblox technology](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html).

+[LuaJIT](https://luajit.org) is a Just-In-Time compiler for Lua, with partial compatibility with Lua 5.2.

 Consider using the `luau`/`luajit` commands instead of the `py` command if the mapping/filtering operation you're trying to do can be done with `luau`/`luajit`.
 [Lua/Luau is much faster than Python](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/lua-python3.html) & [LuaJIT is even faster still](https://luajit.org/performance_x86.html).
 In addition, Luau/LuaJIT is embedded into qsv, can do aggregations with its `--prologue` & `--epilogue` options & has no external dependencies unlike Python.

 The `py` command cannot do aggregations because [PyO3's GIL-bound memory](https://pyo3.rs/v0.17.2/memory.html#gil-bound-memory) limitations will quickly consume a lot of memory (see [issue 449](https://github.com/jqnatividad/qsv/issues/449#issuecomment-1226095316) for details).